rockoder/BookStore/README.md

 BookStore
 =========

-This was an offline assignment given as part of interview process in one of product development company.
-Below is the problem statement emailed to me by the HR person.
+This is an assignment given as part of interview process in one of the product development company.
+Below is the problem statement.
 I implemented based on this description.
-No more details were provided.
+No more details are provided.
 I tired to strictly follow the interface and instructions mentioned although I believe those didn't fit in correctly.
-I was given four days to implement it.
-The assignment was given on Friday evening and I was suppose to email the code by Wednesday.
-In all I had two full days (Saturday/Sunday) and two less-than-half days (Monday/Tuesday) as I had busy days in my current full time job.

 I learnt a lot while working on this assignment and it does demonstrate the kind of C++ code I could write.
 I don't intend to make any enhancements to this code since the fun part was the deadline.
-However will be creating a writeup on my design decisions and assumptions - which, unfortunately, I could not find time to include with the original 'drop' to the HR.
+However will be creating a writeup on my design decisions and assumptions.
 Also I might fix any bug that I come across.

 Problem Statement